U.S. flag

 Surgical Considerations

-Certain conditions of the esophagus may warrant surgery.
-Amongst these issues are esophageal cancer, achalasia, tearing, and esophageal varices.
-Where applicable and possible, laparoscopic surgery is recommended to allow for a minimally invasive approach to the esophagus and faster patient recovery.
-[7][8]
+Certain esophageal conditions may require surgical intervention, including esophageal cancer, achalasia, tearing, and esophageal varices.
+When feasible, laparoscopic surgery is preferred to provide a minimally invasive approach and facilitate faster patient recovery.[9][10]

 Clinical Significance